 "Labor Market Information (LMI) is an applied science; it is the systematic collection and analysis of data which describes and predicts the relationship between labor demand and supply."
 The States' Labor Market Information Review, ICESA, 1995, p.
 7.

-Wyoming Governor Matthew Mead designated the Wyoming Department of Workforce Services, Research and Planning, as the agency to certify Targeted Employment Areas pursuant to the provision of the Immigration Act of 1990 and the Code of Federal Regulations, Title 8, Part 204.6.
+On January 1, 2013, Wyoming Governor Matthew Mead designated the Wyoming Department of Workforce Services, Research and Planning, as the agency to certify Targeted Employment Areas pursuant to the provision of the Immigration Act of 1990 and the Code of Federal Regulations, Title 8, Part 204.6.

 To qualify as a Targeted Employment Area, a geographic area must either be: